notakey-examples/wsfed-test-sp/README.md

 # WS-Fed test service provider

-This is a simple ASP.NET project for testing federated autehntication with Microsoft.AspNetCore.Authentication.WsFederation.
+This is a simple ASP.NET project for testing federated authentication with Microsoft.AspNetCore.Authentication.WsFederation.

 ## Running